 Am I exaggerating?
 Yes.
 But, even so, brain patterns during class matched watching TV closer than any other activity on the list.
 Studying and homework, lab work, and socializing got more of his attention… sleep was a veritable mental work-out compared to class.

 Draw whatever conclusions you will…Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.